BranchingBad/zone-poker/CONTRIBUTING.md

 **To add or update a dependency:**

-1. Edit `pyproject.toml` to add or change the desired package version range in the `dependencies` or `dev` section.
+1.  **Edit `pyproject.toml`**: Add or change the desired package version range in the `[project.dependencies]` or `[project.optional-dependencies.dev]` sections.

-2. Regenerate the `requirements.txt` lock file by running:
+2.  **Regenerate the lock file**: Run the `pip-compile` command to update `requirements.txt` based on your changes.
     ```bash
+    # This command compiles both main and dev dependencies into the lock file
-    pip-compile --output-file=requirements.txt pyproject.toml --extra=dev
+    pip-compile --extra=dev --output-file=requirements.txt pyproject.toml
     ```

-3. Commit both the `pyproject.toml` and the updated `requirements.txt` files to your pull request.
+3.  **Commit both files**: Add both `pyproject.toml` and the regenerated `requirements.txt` to your commit.
+    > **Why?** Committing the lock file ensures that every developer, as well as the CI pipeline, uses the exact same versions of all dependencies.
+This prevents "it works on my machine" issues.
+Our CI includes a `validate-lockfile` job that will fail if `requirements.txt` is not kept in sync with `pyproject.toml`.
+    > If you have pre-commit hooks installed, this process is automated.
+The hook will regenerate `requirements.txt` for you and ask you to stage the changes.

-4. Install the updated packages into your local environment: `pip install -r requirements.txt`
+4.  **Install the updated packages**: Refresh your local virtual environment with the new set of dependencies.
+    ```bash
+    pip install -r requirements.txt
+    ```

+### Understanding Configuration Precedence

+The tool loads settings with a clear priority order, which is important to remember when testing:
+1.  **Defaults**: The application's built-in default values.
+2.  **Config File**: Values from a `.yaml` or `.json` file specified with `--config`.
+These override the defaults.
+3.  **CLI Arguments**: Any arguments passed on the command line (e.g., `--timeout 30`).
+These override everything else and have the final say.

 ### Validating the Package Build
 Before submitting a pull request, especially if you've made changes to `pyproject.toml` or file structures, it's a good practice to verify that the package builds correctly and includes all necessary files.
 This process mimics the `validate-package` job in our CI pipeline.